crispreview/crispreview.github.io/_posts/2025-07-16-Golden-Wonder-Chippies-Salt-and-Vinegar.markdown

 10/10

-When I ask for "lots" of sdalt and vinegar at the chip shop, this is what I mean.
+When I ask for "lots" of salt and vinegar at the chip shop, this is what I mean.

 Up next, something more nuanced.